 Preliminary results were presented at ANZAHPE (Australian & New Zealand Association for Health Professional Educators) conference in Adelaide.

-Specialist physiotherapist Naomi Nalder is the Barwon Health Principal Investigator for this study aimed at women with pelvic pain who are going to have laparoscopic (keyhole) surgery.
+Lead Clinician Pelvic Health Physiotherapist, Naomi Nalder, is the Barwon Health Principal Investigator for this study aimed at women with pelvic pain who are going to have laparoscopic (keyhole) surgery to investigate for the presence of endometriosis. .
 The study involves an investigation of pelvic floor muscles and pain experiences before and after surgery.
 Recruitment for this study is currently ongoing and more details can be found here.

 For further information on this study please contact Naomi Nalder (physiotherapist).